ManuelPeinado/RefreshActionItem/README.md

     mRefreshActionItem.setProgress(progress);

-If the progress of your background task cannot be easily measured you might prefer to use an indeterminate progress indicator.
-Just pass <tt>RefreshActionItem.INDETERMINATE</tt> to <tt>setDisplayMode()</tt>.

 Finally, when the background task is complete restore the action item to its original state:

     mRefreshActionItem.setDisplayMode(RefreshActionItem.BUTTON);

+### Progress bar styles

+By the default the action item shows the amount of progress using a wheel (some  might call it a doughnut).
+There is an addition style, the "pie", which you can activate by calling <tt>setProgressBarStyle(RefreshActionItem.PIE</tt> on your action item.

+If the progress of your background task cannot be easily measured you might prefer to use an indeterminate progress indicator.
+To achieve this just call <tt>setProgressBarStyle(RefreshActionItem.INDETERMINATE)</tt> on your action item.

 ### Badges